-On the discriminative side, SpeakerBeam-SS~\cite{sato2024speakerbeam} integrates state space modeling into the Conv-TasNet~\cite{luo2019conv} architecture to achieve efficient real-time TSE, and TargetVoice~\cite{pallala2025targetvoice} proposes a lightweight single-channel model designed for low-latency deployment on edge devices.
-In SE, DeepFilterNet~\cite{schroter2023deepfilternet} and Speech Boosting~\cite{bae2024speech} similarly achieve real-time processing through compact architectures.
-While these discriminative approaches successfully reduce computational cost, they inherit the deletion-only limitation discussed in Section~\ref{ssec:related_voicefilter}.

-On the generative side, several recent works have aimed to reduce the inference cost of iterative generation.
-FlowSE~\cite{wang2025flowse} applies flow matching to SE in the mel-spectrogram domain, substantially lowering latency compared to diffusion-based methods.
-FlowAVSE~\cite{jung2024flowavse} extends this to the audio-visual setting, and FINALLY~\cite{babaev2024finally} demonstrates that GAN-based~\cite{goodfellow2014generative} enhancement can achieve high-fidelity output at low computational cost.
-Nevertheless, generative TSE methods still require the model to traverse the full noise-to-clean trajectory, demanding substantial capacity~\cite{navon2025flowtse, wang2025solospeech}.
-Thus, no existing approach simultaneously achieves the efficiency of discriminative methods and the reconstruction capability of generative models.
-Our work addresses this by combining discriminative masking with generative flow matching.
+In speech enhancement (SE), several works have aimed to reduce the inference cost of iterative generation.
+FlowSE~\cite{wang2025flowse} applies flow matching to SE in the mel-spectrogram domain, substantially reducing latency compared to diffusion-based models.
+FlowAVSE~\cite{jung2024flowavse} extends this to the audio-visual setting.
+Despite this progress in SE, similar improvements have yet to be demonstrated for TSE.